atapas/react-clip-path/README.md

     <td> Any text label about the shape </td>
     <td> No </td>
     <td>
-      The type name of the shape.
+      The label of the shape.
     </td>
   </tr>